If you're going to have a transplant, there are things you can do now to help you and your family prepare.

 A transplant is a long and intense process that will affect the entire family.
 Learn what to expect to help you and your family cope with any challenges ahead.

 Talk with your child about what to expect at each phase during the transplant process including recovery.
-Share information tailored to his or her age and developmental stage.
+Share information tailored to their age and developmental stage.
 Give your child opportunities to express feelings, participate in decisions and ask questions.

 For more information about how to talk with your child or teenager who needs a transplant, see Preparing for Your Child’s Transplant.